-The maxilla, also known as the upper jaw, is a vital structure of the viscerocranium.
+The maxilla, also known as the upper jaw, is a vital viscerocranium structure of the skull.
 It is involved in the formation of the orbit, nose and palate, holds the upper teeth and plays an important role for mastication and communication.

 The body of the maxilla is the largest part of the bone and shaped like a pyramid.
 It contributes to the anterior margin and floor of the bony orbit, the anterior wall of the nasal cavity and the inferior part of the infratemporal fossa.
 It contains the maxillary sinuses which extend from the orbital ridge to the alveolar process and drain to the middle meatus of the nose.
 The infraorbital foramen is located underneath the orbital ridge and serves as a pathway for the infraorbital nerve and vessels.

 The alveolar process is an inferior extension of the maxilla with a rather porous structure.
 It forms the maxillary dental arch containing eight cavities where the upper teeth are held.

 The frontal process has a vertical ridge which constitutes the medial border of the orbit (anterior lacrimal crest).
 Posteriorly it forms the lacrimal groove together with the lacrimal bone.
 Superomedially it is in close contact with the anterior ethmoidal sinuses.

 The zygomatic process of the maxilla grows laterally and meets the zygomatic bone.